A DAY IN South Portland, MAINE

 In addition to having rocky coastline covered with its area lighthouses, South Portland also has multiple sandy beaches to sink your toes in, including Willard Beach and the serene Greenbelt Walkway trail that offers a stunning walk with expansive views of the waterfront.
-The western half of the city hosts the largest shopping mall in the state, The Maine Mall.
-With both chain stores and local brands—in case you’re looking to do a little shopping while you’re in town.
 Looking to slow down while on vacation?
 South Portland is the best of both worlds.
 Take your travels to the eastern half of the city where bountiful beaches, parks, and marinas wait to carry you off on your next Maine adventure.

 LIGHTHOUSES, Parks, And trails